Charmed season 7

 The seventh season of Charmed, an American supernatural drama television series created by Constance M. Burge, premiered in the United States on The WB from September 12, 2004 through May 22, 2005.
 Airing on Sundays at 8:00 pm.
 Paramount Home Entertainment released the complete seventh season in a six-disc box set on February 2, 2007.
+It was later released on high-definition blu-ray on October 26, 2021.